jarrodtky/Twitter-API_EDA-SentimentAnalysis_Python/README.md

 ## Installation
 - Clone this repository and unzip it / Download the ipynb file only.
 - After downloading, open the ipynb file using any tool (PyCharm, VSCode, Jupyter Lab/Notebook, etc.).
-- Make sure the dataset (.csv file) is in the same location as the ipynb file.
 - Install the required library packages (Run !pip install if the library packages fail).
 - Run the code and view the results.